ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/processing_data.rst

 Extract the temperature values from the *t2m_forecast.grib* file at all the locations in the geopoints data returned by the *filter_obs_t2m icon*.
 Hint:

-* the Macro function ``interpolate(field, geopoints)`` returns a new geopoints variable whose locations are from its input geopoints and whose values are interpolated from the input field
+* the Macro function :func:`interpolate` returns a new geopoints variable whose locations are from its input geopoints and whose values are interpolated from the input field

 Extracting point values
 =======================

 There are many ways to extract the value of a field at a given point or set of points.
-Try this one - call ``nearest_gridpoint_info ( fieldset,number,number )`` with the latitude and longitude of a geographical location and print the result to see which data gridpoint is closest to it.
+Try this one - call :func:`nearest_gridpoint_info` with the latitude and longitude of a geographical location and print the result to see which data gridpoint is closest to it.

 Automatic conversion between grids
 ==================================